 Spanish 2 Accel (a fast-paced, more rigorous Spanish 2 course); Spanish 2 Prep.
 They both use the same textbook but I have to modify activities, assessments, and projects for each level.

 "I highly encourage first-year teachers to get involved.
 Along with teaching, I've joined a Professional Development team.
 Also, I am the Junior Varsity Girls' Gymnastics Coach.
 Even though life is extremely busy, it helps with time management and you become really involved with the school.
 In addition, you get to work with your students outside the classroom environment.
 Days will be extremely hard, but all it takes is one student to say 'Thank you' or you see them understand the material.
 That is what really makes it all worth it!"

 German 1, 2, 3 and 4

 “I love seeing how interested the students get in German and German speaking countries and how that leads to their language growth.
 Cultural learning and language learning go hand in hand.
 I spent a semester in Lüneburg and a summer in Berlin and Leipzig while studying at EIU.
 My first-hand experience of Germany enriches my German lessons every day.
 My future plans are to continue working at Lincoln-Way East and start working towards my Master’s degree.”

 Mt.
 Zion High School in Mount Zion, IL

 Spanish II, III, IV, and AP (college prep class)

-Spanish Club & International Club (Foreign Exchange Program) Sponsor
+Spanish Club & International Club (World Exchange Program) Sponsor

 “ I was born to become a Spanish teacher.
 I am one of the most passionate teachers you could ever meet and I absolutely love what I do.
 It is a privilege and blessing to be bilingual and I’m proud to help my students reach the ultimate goal of bilingualism through sharing the same language that I learned as a child.
 I am currently writing my first book about the journey that led me to teaching Spanish and hope to publish it within the next year.”